mnot/I-D/http-proxy-problem/draft.md

 ## Content Filtering (a.k.a.
 Content Policy Enforcement)

-Some networks attempt to filter HTTP messages (both request and response) based upon a number of criteria.
+Some networks attempt to filter HTTP messages (both request and response) based upon network-specific criteria.
 For example, they might wish to stop users from downloading content that contains malware, or that violates site policies on appropriate content, or that violates local law.

-Intermediary proxies as a mechanism for enforcing content are often easy to circumvent.
+Intermediary proxies as a mechanism for enforcing content restrictions are often easy to circumvent.
 For example, a device might become infected by using a different network, or a VPN.
-Nevertheless, they are commonly used.
+Nevertheless, they are commonly used for this purpose.

 Some content policy enforcement is also done locally to the user agent; for example, several Operating Systems have machine-local proxies built in that